← Back

 What are the effects of reaching the Google Sheets row limit?

-• Fail to load file - If a file is bigger than the Google Sheets file size limit of 100MB, an error message like the one below will display and the file will not load. google sheets import too big
+- Fail to load file - If a file is bigger than the Google Sheets file size limit of 100MB, an error message like the one below will display and the file will not load.

-• Inoperability - Google sheets performance limitations may manifest in features ceasing to work.
-For example, saving may fail or formatting may stop working. google sheets taking too long
+- Inoperability - Google Sheets performance limitations may manifest in features ceasing to work.
+For example, saving may fail or formatting may stop working.

-• Crashing - With bigger dataset sizes, row and column quantities, Google Sheets may crash or become unresponsive after certain formulas or transformations are executed on the dataset.
-Google Sheets page unresponsive
+- Crashing - With bigger dataset sizes and larger row counts, Google Sheets may crash or become unresponsive after certain formulas or transformations are executed on the dataset.

 Conclusion